 About Session Training

-You can use training sessions throughout your dog's life, but they should definitely be used when you are starting obedience training.
+A training session is a short period of time you set aside on specific days to work on specific dog training commands, cues, actions, or behaviors.
+Most sessions are structured with a lesson or goal and set amount of time given to that goal.
+You can use training sessions throughout your dog's life, but they should definitely be used when you start obedience training.
 You can use dog training sessions to introduce and reinforce basic commands and other behaviors.

 Dog training sessions should last no more than 15 minutes.
 Young puppies or dogs who are easily distracted may need even shorter sessions.
-If you run your dog training session too long, dogs get distracted and bored, and there's a good chance they'll start making mistakes.
+If you run your training session too long, dogs get distracted and bored, and there's a good chance they'll start making mistakes.

-Start with Little Distraction
+Start With Little Distraction

 When you begin training a new command, dog training sessions should take place in quiet areas with little distraction.
 Too much activity or noise when you are introducing a command can make it harder to train a dog.
-Start somewhere quiet like your living room and work your way up to dog training sessions at the dog park.
+Start somewhere quiet like your living room and work your way up to training sessions at the dog park.
 As your dog gets better, you can start adding in more major distractions, like other people or dogs.

 End on a Positive Note

 All dog training sessions should end on a positive note.
 This is one reason you don't want to keep them going for too long.
 A good stopping place is when a dog is rewarded for doing a behavior you like.
 Clicker training is an effective method, but it's possible to use rewards without the clicker.
 By keeping training sessions short and rewarding, your dog will have fun and learn to love training.
 Again, if your dog can't seem to perform the desired behavior, switch to something easier for the last bit of the session.
 This will help you end the session with something positive.